 At the end of this post, you’ll also find a link from another uber-organized woman with late-diagnosis ADHD.
-Business owner Andie Katschthaler shares her amazing #ADHDTechStack for handling everything from business appointments to meal planning.
+Business owner Tai Katschthaler shares her amazing #ADHDTechStack for handling everything from business appointments to meal planning.

-What Works for ADHD — Works For Everyone
+But First: What Works for ADHD — Works For Everyone

 In this post, I highlight six essential Adult ADHD management tools.
 In one way or another, they all support organization — of time, priorities, memories, and stuff.
 They assist you in building the all-important environmental supports and “scaffolding” for Executive Functions.
 With those in place, you can spend your time doing rather than trying to remember or get started.